1jour1vin

 Maison des Ardoisières - Silice rouge 2025

-A true delight, this red wine boasts a deep, vibrant garnet color.
+This red wine, with its deep, vibrant garnet color, is a true delight.
 It offers a rich bouquet with intense aromas of red and black fruits, enhanced by spicy notes, a floral hint of violet, and a salty minerality.
-On the palate, it is round, smooth, and juicy, with a silky, lively texture.
-Fruit-forward, characterized by lovely freshness, fine tannins, and a smooth, mineral finish.
+On the palate, it is round, smooth, and very juicy, with a silky, lively texture.
+The finish is fruit-forward, characterized by lovely freshness, fine tannins, and a smooth, mineral finish.

 Buy Ardoisières wines at the best price in a private sale!